 |3 x 2 x 2.50||6||5|

-Maybe you cannot go wider, but you often can go deeper.
-A prime example is the common plastic "old work" or remodel box, the type of box that clips onto drywall rather than attaching to a stud.
+With electrical boxes, it is difficult to go wider, but you sometimes can go deeper.
+One example is with the common plastic old-work or remodel box, the type of box that clips onto drywall rather than attaching to a stud.

-Too much sheathing--the thick plastic coating that binds multiple wires--only steals room from your electrical box.
-You only need 1/4" protruding inside the box.
+Sheathing is the thick plastic coating that binds multiple wires.
+Too much sheathing only steals room from your electrical box.
+You only need a very short section of sheathing protruding inside the box.

-If you rip sheathing with the wire in the box, it is nearly impossible to cut it to 1/4".
+If you rip sheathing with the wire in the box, it is difficult to cut it to down so far.
 Instead, insert the cable in your box, mark the entry point with a Sharpie, remove, and rip to the proper length.
 Then, insert the wires in the box again for installation.